Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 If Rowling had resisted the impulse, we would have also been spared that incredibly lame replay of Frodo and Sam and the One Ring over the course of the endless camping trip.
 That was something else that was completely unnecessary.
 And while I am sure that fans of Christopher Lee and Vincent Price heartily enjoyed the little production of “The Last Temptation of Ron B. Weasley”, I will have to admit that I found that to be cheesy and unnecessary as well.

-And of course we wouldn’t have needed the utter nonsense of learning that the school’s athletic equipment possesses “flesh memory”, in that case.
+But of course we then wouldn’t have needed the utter nonsense of learning that the school’s athletic equipment possesses “flesh memory”.
 How ever would we have coped without knowing that?

 And of course we all had to wait until all three of the trio were legally adults to learn that wizards have their own children’s tales.
 She just couldn’t introduce that novel concept in Book 1.
 Oh nooooo...